ibm-cloud-docs/assistant-data/tutorial-digressions.md

 ## Step 4: Digressing to a node that does not return
 {: #tutorial-digressions-digress-without-return}

 You can configure a dialog node to not go back to the node that your assistant digressed away from for the current node to be processed.
 To demonstrate this, you will change the digression setting for the restaurant hours node.
 In Step 2, you saw that after digressing away from the restaurant booking node to go to the restaurant opening hours node, your assistant went back to the restaurant booking node to continue with the reservation process.
-In this exercise, after you change the setting, you will digress away from the **Job opportunities** dialog to ask about restaurant opening hours and see that your assistant does not return to where it left off.
+In this exercise, after you change the setting, you will digress away from the **Job opportunities** dialog to ask about restaurant opening hours and see that your assistant does not return to where it was.

 1. Click to open the **Restaurant opening hours** node.